cameras/camerasIR/README.md

-# Buying an IR camera for 1300 and 1550nm range
+# Buying an NIR-SWIR camera for 1300 and 1550nm wavelengths

 This is a list of camera manufacturers:
 * Thorlabs
 * Newport
 * DataRay
 * EdmundOptics
-* Spiricom
-* ElectroPhysics
-* BaySpec
+* Ophir Optronics / Spiricon
 * Andor Technology
 * Princenton Instruments
 * Hamamatsu